 Take some time to check out what we have to offer.
 The web site is constantly being updated and new information will be added periodically so check back often.

-One of the new features we think our members will find valuable is the ability to add and edit information on the surnames they are researching.
-In the past we have limited the number of surnames members could submit to handle the workload which was associated with the maintenance of this information.
+One of the features we think our members will find valuable is the ability to add and edit information on the surnames they are researching.
+In the past we have limited the number of surnames members could submit so we could handle the workload which was associated with the maintenance of this information.
 We are pleased to announce you can now add as many surnames as you wish and you can edit or delete this information on your own and ensure it is effective immediately.

 Hopefully you will find the information we have to offer useful in the pursuit of your family history.
 We will be including much more in the member’s only section of the website as an added value for their support.